indjev99/Checkers-Multiplayer/README.md

 # Checkers-Multiplayer
-This is a version of the popular game that me and Dimitar Tomov.
+This is a version of the popular game created by me and Dimitar Tomov created.